mithrangowda07/Mithra01/README.md

    - Move: Files can be moved from one location to another.

+   - Listfiles: List all the files present in the directory.

+   - PrintPresentDirectory: Prints the current directly being accessed.

 2. **Text Manipulation:**

+   - Edit: Editing plain text or code files.

    - Convert to Uppercase: Text in a file can be converted to uppercase.